AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 - **Hires steps**: Default `0` (This means it will follow the same number of steps from the Sampling steps eg. 20)
 - **Upscale by**: Default `2` (512x512 image will become 1024x1024) (setting this value too low or too high will cause distortions)

-# txt2img Generation

 ## How to reproduce previously generated images

+You can go to the PNG info tab to check metadata of generated image files

 ![](How%20to%20reproduce%20generated%20image.PNG)

 This method will allow you to extract all the settings including the model used to generate the image from the metadata of the image file.

-Do note not all generated images will have metadata as it is up to the person who generated the image to include the metadata.
+\*Do note not all generated images will have metadata as it is up to the person who generated the image to include the metadata.

 ## Prompt templates - Styles

+Prompt template are useful for saving prompts that you like.
+The alternative is just using the PNG info tab to extract the prompts from previous images, which IMO is better than Styles

 ![](Prompt%20templates.PNG)

 ## How to use Prompt Emphasis

+Prompt emphasis allows you to add more weight to a specific prompt so that generated image will look more like that prompt

 ![](How%20to%20use%20prompt%20emphasis.PNG)

 ## Usage of "AND" for spacial composition

+I'm unsure if I got this correct but...
+The use of `AND` to separate prompts is useful when you are trying to generate an image with 2 separate objects in space for example have 2 different characters in the same image you would use the prompt `Hutao AND Raiden` instead of the prompt `Hutao, Raiden` which would give you an image of a single girl blended between Hutao and Raiden

+Example:

 ![](Usage%20of%20AND%20for%20spacial%20composition.PNG)

 ## Using DeepBooru model to generate Danbooru tags from image

+DeepBooru is a Deep Neural Network that you can interrogate to generate danbooru tags from any image.

 ![](Use%20DeepBooru%20Model%20to%20convert%20image%20to%20danbooru%20tags.PNG)

 ## Optional - Using ChatGPT to generate prompts

+If you are lazy to think up your own prompts...

 ![](OPTIONAL%20-%20How%20to%20prompt%20with%20ChatGPT.PNG)